CharlesShi12/AI_Tumor_Scanner/README.md

 ```
 git clone https://github.com/CharlesShi12/ImageFilters.git
 ```
 Import the folder into your respected IDE.
+Then download the necessary libraries and frameworks.
+For this project you will need:
+* Streamlit
+* Keras
+* Tensorflow
+* Numpy
+* Pillow

 Open your terminal, navigate to this github repository folder, and run the following command:
 ```
 streamlit run main.py
 ```